altaga/GHOcard/README.md

 # Solution

-Nuestra solucion se basa en una progressive web app basada en NextJS y powered by ConnectKit, una aplicacion React Native para nuestro POS con lector de NFC cards y tarjetas tanto virtuales como fisicas para relizar pagos TradFi y Crypto.
+Our solution is based on a progressive web app based on NextJS and powered by ConnectKit, a React Native application for our POS with NFC card reader and both virtual and physical cards to make TradFi and Crypto payments.

 ### System's Architecture: